persalys/persalys/python/doc/examples/examples.rst

 4- Min/Max study with deterministic design of experiments
 `````````````````````````````````````````````````````````

+For more details on the `Min/Max approach <http://doc.openturns.org/openturns-latest/html/ReferenceGuide/cid4.xhtml#uid599>`_
+see the OpenTURNS documentation.

-3-1 Inputs
+4-1 Inputs
 ''''''''''

-To realize a Min/Max study, choose **New design of experiment** in the
+To perform a Min/Max study, choose **New design of experiment** in the
 context menu (right click) of the designs of experiment item in the study tree.

 .. image:: contextual_menu_DOE.png